jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 XFS was ported to Linux in 2001, as SGI and IRIX went out of business and the filesystem languished.
 It was opensourced and GPL'd in 2002.
 RedHat began to see this filesystem as an alternative to ext4 and more mature than other replacements since it had over 10 years of development from the start to handle large scale files.
 RedHat also hired many of the SGI engineers and developers who created this filesystem and brought back into production quality.
 RedHat began with RHEL 7 to deprecate ext4 as the default filesystem and implement XFS as their standard filesystem.

 XFS is notoriously bad at being used by an everyday computer because its strength is build on using a system storing large database files or archiving large files.
-You can install the tools needed to make a partion of the XFS format by typing ```sudo apt-get install xfsprogs```; the XFS tools are already installed on Fedora and CentOS by default.
+You can install the tools needed to make a partition of the XFS format by typing ```sudo apt-get install xfsprogs```; the XFS tools are already installed on Fedora and CentOS by default.
 You can create an XFS filesystem using the ```sudo mkfs.xfs``` command.
 We can grow an XFS filesystem with the command ```xfs_growfs /mount/point -D size```.

 ### Btrfs